What To Do If You Spot Black Dog Poop

 • Bacterial infections: Bacteria such as Salmonella and E. coli can also cause black dog poop

-Other concerning symptoms that may accompany black dog poop include loss of appetite, weight loss, constipation, diarrhea, and vomiting.
+Other concerning symptoms that may accompany black poop include loss of appetite, weight loss, constipation, diarrhea, and vomiting.
 Seek veterinary care to best determine what digestive system issues are affecting the color and consistency of your dog’s poop.

-Black dog poop vs. red blood in dog poop
+Black poop vs. red blood in poop

 Red dog poop, on the other hand, is usually an indication of fresh blood in your dog’s stool, which can indicate bleeding in the lower digestive tract.
 This kind of bleeding can be a sign of anything from parasites to inflammatory bowel disease.
 It’s important to keep an eye on your dog’s poop and seek veterinary care if you notice either black or red stool.